sswhitehat/FinalProject482/README.md

 Many sports, like football, swimming etc, utilize computer vision approaches to enhance the appeal of the sport and make life easier for referees and officials.
 However, currently, in boxing, a referee has to manually count the punches and kicks (for kickboxing) to calculate the final score for the match.
 My group wanted to see if there is a way to automate the process by using a computer vision approach.

 ### Related Work
-There is an existing program which already does this: TODO: SEAN enter link to other site
+There is an existing program which already does something similiar: [Jabbr](https://jabbr.ai/) which is exclusively used for boxing.

 Papers that guided our work:
 Cao, Z., Simon, T., Wei, S. E., & Sheikh, Y. (2017).
 Realtime multi-person 2d pose estimation using part affinity fields.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 7291-7299).